chrlic/opentelemetry-operator/README.md

 The Dockerfiles for auto-instrumentation can be found in [autoinstrumentation directory](./autoinstrumentation).
 Follow the instructions in the Dockerfiles on how to build a custom container image.

+#### Using Apache HTTPD autoinstrumentation

->**Note:** For `Apache HTTPD` auto-instrumentation, by default, instrumentation assumes httpd version 2.4 and httpd configuration directory /usr/local/apache2/conf as in default Apache HTTPD image.
-If you need to use version 2.2, or your HTTPD configuration is different, and or you need to adjust agent parameters, adjust instrumentation per following example:
+For `Apache HTTPD` autoinstrumentation, by default, instrumentation assumes httpd version 2.4 and httpd configuration directory /usr/local/apache2/conf as it is in the official Apache HTTPD image (f.e. docker.io/httpd:latest).
+If you need to use version 2.2, or your HTTPD configuration directory is different, and or you need to adjust agent attributes, customize the instrumentation specification per following example:
 ```yaml
 apiVersion: opentelemetry.io/v1alpha1
 kind: Instrumentation